EXCLUSIVE-Dutch software firm Exact in $1.2 bln buyout talks

 Public-to-private or P2P deals have been scarce in recent years as record highs in stock markets have pushed up prices for public assets.

-Exact could command multiples of at least 12 times its core earnings (EBITDA) and a premium of around 30-40 percent, one of the sources said, potentially valuing the firm at around one billion euros.
-Exact generated 47.4 million euros of core earnings in 2013, on revenue of 213.2 million euros.

-A deal would mark the second take-private transaction among technology stocks listed on Euronext since Advent International closed its 1.2 billion euro purchase of UNIT4 in March this year, a multiple of around 12 times the firm’s 2013 core earnings (EBITDA) of 97.6 million euros.
+A deal would mark the second take-private transaction among technology stocks listed on Euronext since Advent International offered 1.2 billion euros to acquire UNIT4, a multiple of around 12 times the firm’s 2013 core earnings (EBITDA) of 97.6 million euros.
+The deal closed in March this year.

 Exact Holding, KKR, Apax, Hellman & Friedman and EQT were not immediately available to comment.
 Rothschild declined to comment.